jberryman/hashabler/README.markdown

 # Hashabler [![Build Status](https://travis-ci.org/jberryman/hashabler.svg)](https://travis-ci.org/jberryman/hashabler)

-This is a haskell library for principled, cross-platform & extensible hashing of types, which includes an implementation of the FNV-1a algorithm.
+This is a haskell library for principled, cross-platform & extensible hashing of data and types, which includes an implementation of the FNV-1a and SipHash algorithms.
 It is a rewrite of the [hashable](http://hackage.haskell.org/package/hashable) library by Milan Straka and Johan Tibell, having the following goals:

 - Extensibility; it should be easy to implement a new hashing algorithm on any Hashable type, for instance if one needed more hash bits